Happy World Password Day

 password international day business solutions

-It is the first Thursday of May and we celebrate world password day.
-Today passwords are an integral part of our daily life so it is important to build better password habits.
-These code combinations can be strange, complex, easy to remember, and even easier to forget.
+It is the first Thursday of May, and we celebrate world password day.
+Today passwords are an integral part of our daily life, so it is important to build better password habits.
+These code combinations can be strange, complex, easy to remember, and even forget.

-It is not a surprise that we have a special day dedicated to these crypto-keys as we use them to secure our privacy.
+Unsurprisingly, we have a special day dedicated to these crypto-keys as we use them to secure our privacy.
 Strong passwords are the basis of great cybersecurity.
-World Password Day reminds us of the importance of our passwords as we use them every day to access web or mobile applications to manage our lives.
+World Password Day reminds us of the importance of our passwords as we use them daily to access web or mobile applications to manage our lives.
 Including online banking, health records, university paperwork, private pictures, or even just emails.
-Unfortunately, the Internet is not just about benefits and opportunities, but also challenges and threats.
-Hackers and identity thieves are everywhere and our passwords serve as the first digital line of defense.
+Unfortunately, the Internet is not just about benefits, opportunities, challenges, and threats.
+Hackers and identity thieves are everywhere, and our passwords serve as the first digital line of defense.

-With remote work on the rise, the cybersecurity issue reaches another level, so make sure all your teams are using strong passwords for the business accounts they access.
+With remote work on the rise, the cybersecurity issue reaches another level, so ensure all your teams use strong passwords for the business accounts they access.

 History of the World Password Day

 Passwords existed long before the Internet emerged.
-Along with coding messages, they played a major role in espionage and secret societies.
-Using passwords, known just by a few was the only way to ensure the secrets of your organization or activity will remain secret.
+They played a major role in espionage, secret societies, and coding messages.
+Using passwords, known just by a few, was the only way to ensure your organization’s or activity’s secrets would remain secret.

 Today digital protection is essential for both our private and professional lives.
-Here comes one of the big problems as there are so many accounts and profiles that need to be protected.
-And different platforms have separate requirements for passwords – some accept figures, letters, and symbols while others leave it up to you to decide the code combination.
-So having a universal password is not an option, let alone it is a terrible idea as well.
+Here comes one of the big problems: so many accounts and profiles need to be protected.
+And different platforms have separate requirements for passwords – some accept figures, letters, and symbols, while others leave it up to you to decide the code combination.
+So having a universal password is not an option, let alone a terrible idea.

 World Password Day spreads the awareness that taking care of your password is very important and should be considered seriously.
 Data is like the currency of the modern age.
-If malicious hackers access your account details they will cause you a lot of harm.
+If malicious hackers access your account details, they will cause you much harm.
 Steal your identity, steal your money, and hijack your virtual life.
-And even worse they can completely cover their tracks so you or the authorities cannot trace them back.
+And even worse, they can completely cover their tracks so you or the authorities cannot trace them back.

 Businessman using login interface technology